omeryildiz/SimUduck/README.md

-strategy
+Strategy Design Pattern
 ========

-SimUduck sample in Head First Design pattern.
-Written with C++ language
+SimUduck sample is written in C++ language.
+The Original SimUduck is written in Java and taken from book named "Head First Design Pattern".